- About the School Culture Survey

 Is the survey reliable?

-The School Culture Survey was tested for reliability and validity, and it measures what it proposes both consistently and accurately.
+The Culture Survey was tested for reliability and validity.
+After psychometric review, the survey measures what it proposes consistently and accurately.